dylan-security-journey/nist-800-171-assessment-simulation/02_SecureTech_SSP_Template.md

 ## 3.4 Configuration Management (CM)

 - **CM-1: Configuration Management Policy**
-  SecureTech maintains a baseline configuration for all systems.
+  SecureTech maintains a baseline configuration for all systems, but enforcement of these baselines is inconsistent across departments.

 - **CM-2: Configuration Change Control**
   Changes are tracked via Jira and require approval before deployment.
+However, emergency changes are sometimes implemented without formal documentation.

 ---